5 Ways to Mitigate Human Capital Risk When Employing in North America

 While the traditional HR approach to managing human capital risk is solid, you might want to take cues from some of the other divisions in your organization.
 How does the IT department approach risks?
 What about the financial division?

-One way to see risk is not as a risk, but as an opportunity to optimize uncertainty.
+One way to reframe risk is to see it as an opportunity to optimize uncertainty.
 You don’t know which employees will be star performers and which ones won’t quite fit the bill when they start.
 Take steps to manage this uncertainty.
-In doing so, you’ll increase the chances you’ll find more star performers.
+In doing so, you’ll increase the chances of finding more star performers.

 You collect workforce data; put it to good use.
 Don’t just collect it.
 Instead, organize and analyze it.